digao-dalpiaz/ReactNativeAuth/README.md

 - Database: MySql 8
 - Frontend: React Native with Expo
 - Backend: .NET Core 8
-- OAuth: FusionAuth
+- Auth: FusionAuth

 ## How to setup the environment

 **Requirements:**

 - Node
-- Visual Studio
+- .NET Core 8 SDK
-- VSCode (optional)
+- FusionAuth Server
 - Docker (optional, but recommended)
+- Expo Go for Mobile (optional, if debugging in mobile)

 ### FusionAuth